Black Comedy Burst

 - At the end of the Christmas Episode of all places, when they reach the final of the Ice King's tapes, which is an Apocalyptic Log detailing the slow descent of Simon Petrikov into madness as he becomes the Ice King.
 It's a massive Tear Jerker/horror moment, yet the first reaction to it?

 - "Betty" has Ice King (or rather, a temporarily restored Simon) describe his And I Must Scream existence as "living with eternal diaperbutt".

 - The Scooby-Doo!
 Mystery Incorporated gang visits a monster's victim in the hospital, resulting in a comedically stressful interview.
 After they leave we hear him flatline in the background, but the gang just exchange looks and leave.

-- The 1943 Popeye cartoon "Happy Birthdaze" ended with Popeye apparently murdering his Navy buddy Shorty (which is usually cut from modern TV prints).
+- The 1943 cartoon "Happy Birthdaze" ended with Popeye apparently murdering his Navy buddy Shorty (which is usually cut from modern TV prints).

 - "You're a Sap, Mr. Jap" has the final scene where the Japanese admiral commits suicide by consuming gasoline and lit firecrackers.

 - In the Steven Universe episode "Joking Victim", Sadie tells Steven that they don't make their own donuts at Big Donut ever since "the accident", and it pans over to show a scorched section of wall with a human silhouette outlined.
 It then abruptly cuts to Sadie getting ready to show Steven the Big Donut training video.

 - In the Rugrats episode "Special Delivery" the pit full of dead letters that Tommy almost falls in has the skeleton of a postal worker in it.